hiibolt/monikaiv2/README.md

  #### Commands:
 - **wipe**: Clears the Monikai's memories and recent conversation, preserves the description.
 - **save**: Writes the Monikai in memory to 'monikai.json'.
-- **end**: Manually marks the current conversation as completed and encodes it as a memory.
+- **end**: Manually marks the current conversation as completed and encodes it to memory.
 - **log**: Prints the Monikai in memory to stdout.
 - **get**: Takes another line as input, and prints the memory most similar in cosine.